bennettandrewm/Microsoft_Box_Office_Analysis/README.md

 These factors represent some of the simplest, most foundational decisions.
 Genre determines which scripts and creative teams you'll need.
 The budget is the money you'll need upfront to greenlight a project.
 And the director is the creative lead who will shepard the day-to-day movie-making and ultimately deliver the project to you and your audience.

 Lucky for us, the information is readily available.
 But what specifically are we going to measure?
-To gauge financial success, we're going to examine both Return on Investment (ROI) and the profit margin on the Worldwide Gross Revenue, which we'll call Gross_Margin.
+To gauge financial success, we'll look at Return on Investment (ROI) and the profit margin on the Worldwide Gross Revenue, which we'll call Gross_Margin.
 We calculate ROI as the Worldwide Gross Revenue divided by the production budget.
 So, an ROI > 1 means a movie made a profit.
 ROI < 1 and the movie lost money.
 Gross_Margin is Worldwide Gross Revenue minus production budget.
 This measures how much profit, in dollars, was made compared to a movie's cost to produce.

 These will be the two financial performance metrics we'll use to compare against the genre, budget, and directors.
 We should take a second to note that we have not factored in marketing or distribution costs into either ROI or Gross Margin.
 This data is not as readily accessible on this scale.
 These costs are also not known BEFORE a movie is greenlit, so it's hard to consider these costs as inputs, however they do affect the REAL profits of a movie studio when they're all accounted for.

 So let's begin...

 ## This Repository
 This Repository Structure is straightfoward to use

-##### Folder
+### Folder
 * Data Folder - data (zipped and unzipped) used for this work
 * Images Folder - image files you see here in this Readme, in the presentation, and in the
 * PDFs Folder - Jupter Notebook and Presentation as PDFs

-##### Files
+### Files
-*student - the Jupyter Notebook with the active code *Readme - is... what you're reading now
+* student - the Jupyter Notebook with the active code
+* Readme - is... what you're reading now
-*License - is for Flatiron
+* License - is for Flatiron
-*.Gitignore - is the ignore file
+* .Gitignore - is the ignore file
-*.canvas - is related to canvas software used as part of the Flatiron curriculum
+* .canvas - is related to canvas software used as part of the Flatiron curriculum

 ## Data Understanding and Analysis